Rajdeep7/unistuff/TUM/IN2346 - Introduction to Deep Learning/Lecture Questions.md

 - Padding P (although padding makes no sense according to the lecture)
 - Stride S

-### Give the equation for the number of neurons in a conv layer
+### Give the equation for the number of neurons in a conv layer's feature map
 (N + 2*P - F) / S + 1

 ### Give the equation for the number of parameters in a conv layer
 F * F * D_in * K + K

 ### Give the equation for the number of operations needed for a forward pass of a conv layer
-TODO
+Number of neurons * number of parameters

 ### Why do you need padding?
 Otherwise:
 - Sizes get small too quickly
 - Corner pixel is only used once

+- Adds strong non-linearity without learnable parameters
+- Max-pooling is hard to generate by normal neurons with linear input and non-linear activation function

 ### What is the difference between valid and same padding?
 Same padding keeps the input and output width / height constant, if stride = 1 -> P = (F - 1) / 2